HAW-Process-Automation/Constraint-Detection/docs/_sources/usecases.rst.txt

    Figure 4: Signals and conditions in the "Plant Constraint Detection Results" asset tree for use case 1

-In the workbench, a new worksheet called "Constraint Detection Treemap View" has appeared.
+In the workbench, three new worksheets called "OP Saturation Detection Treemap", "PV Constraint Detection Treemap" and "SP Constraint Detection Treemap" have appeared.
 The treemap is coloured according to the thresholds which were set previously in the user interface.
-The thresholds give you the possibility to prioritize control loops and to visualize your priorities.
-The constraint/saturation index was selected as a statistic to be displayed in the treemap to facilitate the interpretation of the analysis results.
+The 'Constrained/Saturated Time %' was selected as a statistic to be displayed in the treemap to facilitate the interpretation of the analysis results.

 .. figure:: /images/treemap_use_case_1.png